arcus/education_modules/sql_basics/sql_basics.md

 But if you don't have anyone to guide you in style, we'll do our best to instill some basic principles.
 It might seem silly to start talking about style now with very short queries, but we encourage you to develop good habits now.
 We are going to advocate for some style conventions that not everyone will share.
 As they say, there's no accounting for taste, and if you depart from our suggestions, that's fine -- but do start to develop your own standards for style, because it will help you immensely once your SQL queries get to be 5, 10, or 100 lines long and the number of queries you write increases.

-Here are our (opinionated but not necessarily "right" style suggestions).
+Here are our (opinionated but not necessarily "right") style suggestions.
 These might not make sense right now, but once you see them in actual queries, we think you'll understand them more intuitively.

 1) **Put keywords in CAPITAL LETTERS so they stand out.**  Examples of keywords are SELECT, LIKE, AS, WHERE, JOIN, DISTINCT, MEAN, ORDER BY, and many more.
 While most code editors and SQL clients (software that lets you query a database) do a good job of color-coding these special words, you might end up seeing a SQL query in monochrome, and having keywords stand out helps you figure out where each part of your query is.